tetratelabs/istio-0to60/docs/circuit-breakers.md

 istioctl dash zipkin
 ```

-In the Zipkin UI, click the **Run Query** button and pick a failing trace to see the details.
+In the Zipkin UI, list failing traces by clicking the "+" button in the search field and specifying the query: `tagQuery=error`.
+Then click the **Run Query** button.

-You can identify failing traces by looking at the number of spans - the failing trace will have 1 span, while the successful ones will have 4 spans.
+Pick a failing trace to view the details.

 The requests are failing because the circuit breaker is tripped.
 [Response flags](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-response-flags){target=_blank} are set to `UO` (Upstream Overflow) and the status code is 503 (service unavailable).